Julie Golomb, PhD

-William is a third year graduate student in Cognitive Psychology.
+William is a fourth year graduate student in Cognitive Psychology.
 He received his B.S. in Psychology from The University of Iowa in 2018.
 As an undergraduate, he worked with Andrew Hollingworth and completed a thesis on contextually cued visual sequences.
 William’s research interests include visual perception, spatial attention, and feature binding.
 He is also currently president of the Center for Cognitive and Behavioral Brain Imaging (CCBBI) Student Group. [email]

 Yong Min Choi

-Yong Min is a first-year graduate student in Cognitive Neuroscience.
+Yong Min is a second year graduate student in Cognitive Neuroscience.
 He received his B.A. in Psychology and M.A. in Cognitive Science from Yonsei University, studying visual cognition with Sang Chul Chong from 2016 to 2020.
 His research interests include visual attention and perception, specifically regarding how attention mechanisms determine what we see. [email]